 Chinese Herbal Medicine

 Traditional treatment for primary dysmenorrhea doesn’t always work, and sometimes women can’t tolerate treatment.
 Approximately 20 to 25 percent of women aren’t helped by conventional treatments for dysmenorrhea or they can’t take them.
 Chinese herbal medicine may be an effective treatment option for women who suffer from primary dysmenorrhea.
 In several studies, Chinese herbal medicine was effective for relieving pain and reducing overall symptoms.
 Women who took Chinese herbal medicine for dysmenorrhea needed less pain medication, too.

 Skip the Caffeine

 Eliminating caffeine helps many women relieve menstrual pain.
 Caffeine comes in many forms including coffee, tea, soda, chocolate, and energy drinks.
 If you consume caffeine daily, you may need to taper your dose down slowly to avoid withdrawal symptoms.
 As a substitute, try smoothies loaded with antioxidant-rich greens, berries, and protein powder.
 The nutrients will give you a much needed pick me up without the increased pain that can accompany caffeine.

+Menstrual pain occurs due to uterine contractions.
 For severe menstrual pain, over-the-counter remedies like ibuprofen, aspirin, and naproxen sodium can reduce menstrual cramps.
 Keep your pain relievers of choice at home, work, and in the car so you have them on hand when you need them.
 Be careful with nonsteroidal anti-inflammatory drugs (NSAIDs) if you have certain health issues.
 These drugs can trigger gastrointestinal ulcers or make bleeding conditions worse.
-Pain occurs when the uterus contracts.

 Reach for Heat